as

 In-app search for a content title using voice

-Search for movie, Seabound, using voice.
-Do do this, use the utterance "Alexa, find Seabound in Streamz."
+Search for the movie Seabound, using voice.
+Use the utterance "Alexa, find Seabound in Streamz."

-The application must show the search result with Seabound and related content.
-The search logic is left to the app. autoPlay will be false here. contentSearch: IContentSearch will have the following values.
+The app must show the search result with Seabound and related content.
+The app decides on the search logic. autoPlay will be false here. contentSearch: IContentSearch values are as follows.

 [